phoenix880/DoodleJump/README.md

 ## Prerequisites

-To build and run the game, you need:
+To build and run the app, you need:
-- Windows OS
 - GDI+ library (included in Windows)
 - Visual Studio 2019/2022 with C++ support or CMake 3.10+
 - Windows SDK with GDI+ development files